 Based on the popular fantasy trilogy by Philip Pullman, His Dark Materials is co-produced by BBC Studios, New Line Cinema, and Bad Wolf.
 The first season currently runs on BBC One and HBO and has been praised for its visual splendor and stellar cast, including Dafne Keen (Lyra Bellacqua), Ruth Wilson (Marisa Coulter) and James McAvoy (Lord Asriel).
 Season two has already been filmed to get ahead of Keen’s ageing.

 Joining the main trio for the second season are three new actors:

-First is Remmie Milner who plays the witch Lena Feldt according to her cv on Spotlight.
+First is Remmie Milner who plays the witch Lena Feldt according to her cv.
 Her character first appears in the second book The Subtle Knife in the entourage of Serafina Pekkala (Ruta Gedmintas) the Queen of the Lake Ennara Witches.
 She and her daemon, an arctic tern were later assigned to an important mission which we won’t spoil here.